SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 Syntax: condition **=>** action1, ..., actionN

-The left hand side of the rule therefore is an expression which repreusents a condition, followed by a "=>" and the a comma-seperated list of actions.
+The left hand side of the rule therefore is an expression which represents a condition, followed by a "=>" and the a comma-seperated list of actions.
 Example:

 	{Any: [?Lap], {None: [?Fuel.Amount.Target]}} => (Prove: updateFuelTarget(?Lap)), (Set: Pitstop.Ready = true)